 28. In Illinois v.
-Wardlow, the Supreme Court of the United States ("SCUS") held that "an individual's presence in an area of expected criminal activity, standing alone, is not enough to support a reasonable, particularized suspicion that the person is committing a crime."46 Similarly, in R v Mann the Supreme Court of Canada held that the high crime nature of a neighbourhood is not by itself a basis for detaining individuals, noting that that the "presence of an individual in a so-called high crime area is relevant only so far as it reflects his or her proximity to a particular crime."47
+Wardlow, the Supreme Court of the United States ("SCUS") held that "an individual's presence in an area of expected criminal activity, standing alone, is not enough to support a reasonable, particularized suspicion that the person is committing a crime."
+Similarly, in R v.
+Mann the Supreme Court of Canada held that the high crime nature of a neighbourhood is not by itself a basis for detaining individuals, noting that that the "presence of an individual in a so-called high crime area is relevant only so far as it reflects his or her proximity to a particular crime."
+More recently, Birmingham Magistrates' Court in the UK held that "being in a high-crime area is not a justification for anyone being stopped and searched."